Top 5 Countries Using Solar Power

 The US leads the world in the advance of solar power plant technologies but that has not translated to solar power production on the scale that would seem appropriate for its size and resources.
 The abundant availability of fossil fuels and the state-wise environment regulations and land use laws have delayed many solar power projects.

 The US installed capacity for solar power was 2.528 GW at the end of 2010 to which over 1 GW is expected to have been added in 2011.
-The states of California and Nevada lead with over 60 percent of solar power capacity being installed in the desert regions of these two states.
+The states of and Nevada lead with over 60 percent of solar power capacity being installed in the desert regions of these two states.
 Even populous New Jersey is beginning to add solar capacity due to incentives.
 Imaginative programs like adding solar power plants in the vast open spaces around the country’s correctional prisoner facilities and around military bases look to dramatically improve the US installed capacity in the coming years.

 The issues that have slowed solar power development should get resolved in the coming years and we should expect to see phenomenal growth in solar power installation in the US in the coming years.